slatedocs/slate/source/includes/_list-entries.md

 Creates a new list entry in the list with the supplied list id.

-**Note:** A list can contain the same entity multiple times.
-Depending on your use case, before you add an entry, you might want to make sure that it does not exist in the list already.

 ### Path Parameters

 | Parameter  | Type    | Required | Description                                                                                                                                                                                     |